 - Body in font size 11

-- Proposal example here (make sure to click on the highlighted terms and read the instructional comments on the right)
+- PROPOSAL EXAMPLE FOR PROJECT-BASED INTERNSHIP HERE (make sure to click on the highlighted terms and read the instructional comments on the right). \

 Note: It can often take 3 to 4 weeks of iterations to get the final version of your internship proposal approved.
 So, plan ahead and start early on the proposal process!

-If you are late submitting your proposal or proposal draft, the Management Department cannot guarantee that you will be able to enroll in the MGMT 489 course during the semester you are hoping to do so.
+If you are late submitting your proposal draft, the Business Department cannot guarantee that you will be able to enroll in the BUS 489 course during the semester you are hoping to do so.

-For more information on writing and submitting your proposal, attend one of the Internship Information Meetings (dates appear above).
-In addition, as you are writing your proposal, feel free to make an appointment with the Management Internship Coordinator, Elizabeth Harvey—she will be glad to help!
+For more information on writing and submitting your proposal, attend one of the Internship Information Meetings (see dates above).
+In addition, as you are writing your proposal, feel free to make an appointment with the Business Internship Coordinator, Elizabeth Harvey—she will be glad to help!